 - Collect pictures and other memorabilia that you could use to embellish your family tree.

-8 DIY Family Tree Craft Ideas For Your Child
+8 DIY (do-it-yourself) Family Tree Craft Ideas For Your Child

 Here are some innovative and engaging family tree craft ideas that you and your child can try to cherish their family ties.